enasequence/ena-browser-documentation/browser/search/advanced.md

 ## Search Query

 To build a query you need to create a list of rules that the resulting data sets should be restricted to.
-These rules can be grouped and nested within AND or OR logical statements.

 This is done by clicking any relevant metadata types you would like to restrict (listed as buttons on the left) then selecting the relevant filters